embj-org/ej/guides/src/02-BuilderSDK.md

 cargo build --release
 ```

-You can find your application inside the `~/ej-workspace/ejkmer-builder/target/release` folder.
+The application is now available inside the `~/ej-workspace/ejkmer-builder/target/release` folder.

 ## Step 7: Update your EJB config

-We can use this new application handle every build and run configuration so now we need to tell EJB, through its config, to use it.
+We can use this new application to handle every build and run configuration so now we need to tell EJB, through its config, to use it.

 We can use some `sed` magic to avoid having to change every line manually: